lsalo/predict/README.md

   year = {2022}
 }
 ```
-If PREDICT is useful for your research, please consider citing it.
+If PREDICT is useful for your research, please cite it where appropriate.

 ## Requirements
 **Hardware**: When running thousands of simulations, a machine with multiple cores (4+) and few GB of RAM (6-8+) is recommended (2D version).
 For the 3D version, we recommend a machine with a minimum of 16GB RAM, given that some of the structures will be heavy, but it is possible to run the code with a 8GB RAM laptop.
 Running times are provided below for 1000 realizations in a given stratigraphy: